playfulprogramming/playfulprogramming/content/crutchcorn/posts/what-would-javascript-monads-look-like/index.md

 > It's more than okay if the above was confusing to you.
 Finish up the article, read some other resources, and come back to it; it may make more sense then.

-We can define this interface using a special, well-known `Symbol` in our pseudo-syntax.
+We can define this interface using a special, well-known [`Symbol`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol) in our pseudo-syntax.
+[This is how iterators are defined in JavaScript, after all](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol/iterator).
 Let's call it `Symbol.monad`.
 A type would implement this symbol to tell the `do monad` machinery how to work with it.

 ----

-A type would need to provide an object for `[Symbol.monad]` that contains two key functions:
+Now let's look at the two functions that we'll need to implement on `[Symbol.monad]`:

 1.  **`wrap(value)`**: A function that takes a plain value and wraps it into the monadic container.
-This is also known as `return` or `pure`.

-2.  **`bind(monadicValue, function)`**: A function that takes an existing monadic value (e.g., an array, a promise) and a function that returns a new monadic value.
+2.  **`bind(monadicValue, function)`**: A function that takes an existing monadic value and a function that returns a new monadic value.
 It's responsible for "unwrapping" the value, passing it to the function, and handling the result.
 This is the core of chaining.

 ## Example 1: Defining `Promise` as a Monad